 Who Should Skip the Southern California CityPASS

 Travelers who want an all-inclusive pass – The format of this “pass” means it really isn’t a pass at all.
 Effectively, you’re just buying discount tickets through a ticket reseller.
-So, if you’re looking for something a bit more all inclusive, check out our suggestion below.
+If you’re looking for something a bit more all inclusive, check out our suggestion below.

 How to Buy the Southern California CityPASS